Wednesday, February 22, 2012 Detailed Auto Topics

 an air gap between components in necessary for proper air flow

-The auxiliary cooler needs to be mounted in front of the air conditioner condenser or any other coolers.
-There also needs to be an air gap of between the cooler and the next component.
-The air gap should be between one-half and one-inch spacing.
+They design factory transmission coolers with brackets that support them and provide an air gap between the cooler and other components.
+This gap is necessary for proper airflow.
+We must mount the auxiliary cooler in front of the air conditioner condenser or any other coolers.
+We need an air gap between the cooler and the next component.
+The air gap should provide between one-half and one-inch spacing.
 This allows for air flow and prevents the cooler from rubbing holes in other components.

 Improperly installed transmission cooler adds no benefit